Solihin-k/bank_marketing/README.md

 Cyclical features are better represented in terms of sines and cosines.

-## Predictions for test set
+## Predictions for test set with Random Forest Classifier

-F1 score - 0.842
+F1 score - 0.844
 The model is able to generalise well to new data, getting a similar score as for the training set.

 ### Confusion Matrix